skorobogatov-mipt/starkit-ransac-python/README.md

 that generates a set of 3d points for a given model.

 ## Visualization
-This module contains mesh generators for each surface, like:
+This module contains mesh generators for each surface.
+For example, here's a generation function for a cylinder:
 ```
+from starkit_ransac.surfaces.cylinder import Cylinder
 generate_cylinder_mesh(cylinder:Cylinder, color=...)
 ```
+Each generation function accepts a surface model.
-That creates an `open3d.LineSet` object to be visualized.
+That creates an array of objects that can be visualized via `open3d.visualization.draw_geometries`.

 # Writing your modules
 To write a custom surface detector, create a child class of SurfaceModel and